CS222-UIUC/course-project-team46/README.md

 Refer to the README.md file in the `server` directory for instructions on setting up and running the back-end server application.
 You can find it [here](./backend/README.md).

 For a seamless experience, it is recommended to run both the front-end client and back-end server concurrently.

+## Group Name

+lszz

+## Group member names and NetIDs

+* [Peter Zhu(bowenz12)](https://github.com/BowenZ217) created the front-end for HomePage, LoginPage, RegisterPage, and SearchPage.
+He also implemented the comments component on the RestaurantDetailPage, and worked on some of the APIs with Boyang Sun.

+* [Xing Zhao(xingz6)](https://github.com/xingz6) created the front-end for RestaurantDetailPage, LoginPage, and RegisterPage.
+He also collaborated with Peter Zhu on front-end development, focusing on the overall design and user experience of the platform.

+* [Boyang Sun(boyangs3)](https://github.com/FusomeSun) created the back-end for the project, focusing on API and database implementation.
+He ensured that the front-end components were able to interact seamlessly with the back-end services and data.

+Everyone tested their code and contributed to the overall design and implementation of the project.

 ## Video Presentation